 • When do you pay your subcontractor/how often?

 • Do you need to provide the subcontractor with any services/resources for them to carry out their work, when do you need provide them with these resources?
 You may need them from your client.

-• Who will own the work under this agreement?
+• Who will own the work under this subcontract agreement?

-• Which factors terminate the agreement — can either party do so at any time?
+• Which factors terminate the subcontract agreement?
+Can either party do so at any time?
 What are the ramifications?

 • What is the signing date?